eatbuildplay/polly-text-to-speech/README.txt

 1. Convert Text Page

 == Changelog ==

 = 1.0.1 =
+Include readme and improvements to the button text and update message for the convert text page.

+= 1.0.1 =
 Include exports of the ACF Field Groups.

 == Upgrade Notice ==
 No upgrade notice is available at this time due to Polly TTS being a new plugin.